DeeLindesay/deconstruct-number-format/README.md

 ## Accepts:
 - negative signs before or after prefix text
 - brackets as negative signs
-- prefix and postfix texts
+- prefix and suffix texts
 - `.` or `,` as decimal point
 - space or `.` or `,` as thousand separators
 - space or `.` or `,` as thousanths separators